aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-slide/slide-layout/_index.md

 $presentation = new Java("com.aspose.slides.Presentation", "demo.pptx");
 try {
     // Set the slide size of generated presentations to that of source
-    $presentation->getSlideSize()->setSize(540, 720, SlideSizeScaleType.EnsureFit); // Method SetSize is used for set slide size with scale content to ensure fit
+    $presentation->getSlideSize()->setSize(540, 720, Java("com.aspose.slides.SlideSizeScaleType")->EnsureFit); // Method SetSize is used for set slide size with scale content to ensure fit
-    $presentation->getSlideSize()->setSize(SlideSizeType.A4Paper, SlideSizeScaleType.Maximize); // Method SetSize is used for set slide size with maximize size of content
+    $presentation->getSlideSize()->setSize(SlideSizeType.A4Paper, Java("com.aspose.slides.SlideSizeScaleType")->Maximize); // Method SetSize is used for set slide size with maximize size of content

     // Save Presentation to disk
     $presentation->save("Set_Size&Type_out.pptx", Java("com.aspose.slides.SaveFormat")->Pptx);